GRomeroNaranjo/Mnist-Image-Classification/README.md

 ## The Process

 First we load the dataset using the load_data() function within tensorflow.
-Once that is ready we divide the data into X_train, y_train, X_test, y_test.
-This variables will help us validate and train our model.
-Then once this is complete we normalize and reshape the images so that it is read to be fed into the model.
-Then we build our sequential convolutional neural network using both the ReLU and Softmax activation functions.
-Then we compile our network using adam as our optimizer and finall we train it.
-Then we can test our model with new data to see it's approach on different information.
+Once, that is ready we divide the data into X_train, y_train, X_test, y_test.
+These variables will help us validate and train our model.
+After this, we normalize and reshape the images so that they are ready to be fed into the model.
+And finally we build our sequential convolutional neural network using both the ReLU and Softmax activation functions and compile the network using adam as our optimizer.